-PS² Freelands Artist Programme Curator
+PS² Freelands Artist Programme Curator 2018-2020

+Alissa Kleist is a curator based in Belfast.
+She is interested in the act of making public, and in emergent and speculative artistic practices.
 Alissa is one of the founders and Co-Directors of Household, an organisation where she collaboratively curates site-specific exhibitions, residencies and events, often with other institutional and community partners in public and neighbourhood spaces.

-As an independent curator, has delivered projects at institutions such as Lismore Castle Arts, Black Church Print Studio, Golden Thread Gallery, Millennium Court Art Centre and PS².
+As an independent curator, she has delivered projects at institutions such as Lismore Castle Arts, Black Church Print Studio, Golden Thread Gallery, Millennium Court Art Centre and PS².

-She has given talks and lectures at the invitation of institutions and organisations such as a-n, the Institute of Art, Design and Technology (IADT) Dún Laoghaire, Ulster University, National College of Art and Design (NCAD) Dublin, Limerick School of Art and Design, Queen’s University Belfast, Gothenburg University, Belfast City Council, the Arts Council of Northern Ireland, Artists Moving Image Northern Ireland, Visual Artists Ireland, the Contemporary Art Society, Tate Modern, and IKT.
+She has given talks and lectures at the invitation of institutions and organisations such as a-n, the Institute of Art, Design and Technology (IADT) Dún Laoghaire, Ulster University, National College of Art and Design (NCAD) Dublin, Limerick School of Art and Design, Queen’s University Belfast, Gothenburg University, Goldsmiths, Belfast City Council, the Arts Council of Northern Ireland, Artists Moving Image Northern Ireland, Visual Artists Ireland, the Contemporary Art Society, Tate Modern, and IKT.

 She holds degrees from Ulster University (Master of Fine Art, 2011) and Limerick School of Art and Design (BA Fine Art, 2008) and certificates in Postgraduate Executive Leadership (2019) and Professional Practice (2012) from Ulster University.